mila-mamat/Homework-1/README.md

-## New findings
+## Thoughts
 1. I was not quite sure about when to use float, when to position.
-I found their difference when I was trying to reshape the < aside> into the same style with < main> (small screen).
+I found their difference when I was trying to reshape the < aside> into the same style with < main> ( in small screen).

   For < main>, float can do the work as the workflow of it is < img>, < h2>, < p>.
   But for < aside>, the workflow is < h3>, < img>, < p>.
 Can't float the img to the left side of the < h3> and < p>.
 Position, however, ignores te workflow, and can move around the blocks to anywhere I want.